TheWidlarzGroup/react-native-video/.github/PULL_REQUEST_TEMPLATE.md

 If you've added new functionality, update the README.md with an entry for your prop or event.
 The entry should be inserted in alphabetical order.

-#### Update the changelog
-After you open the PR, update the CHANGELOG.md file with an entry pointing to your PR.

 #### Provide an example of how to test the change
 If the PR requires special testing setup provide all the relevant instructions and files.
 This may include a sample video file or URL, configuration, or setup steps.